Skip to main content

 Mobile services

-We provide mobile dental care and vision screening for children at the Granville centre.
-This service supports migrant families by giving them valuable information about their children’s wellbeing and developmental needs.
+We offer mobile dental care and vision checks for children at the Granville centre.
+This service helps migrant families understand their children’s health and development.

 8 Ways of Learning